 The cross signifies the future hope of believers.
 After Jesus died on the cross, he was buried in a tomb5 but he did not stay there6.
 Hundreds of people saw him7 before ascending to heaven8 where he continues to look after us9.

 The shroud is also symbolised by the altar cloth.
-This is invariably pure white linen and covers the top of the altar, extending downward on both sides.
+This is almost invariably pure white linen and covers the top of the altar, extending downward on both sides.

 The Empty Cross should not be confused with the Voided Cross, which is a name given to the outline of a cross in heraldry.